martinMr79/martinMr79/README.md

 # Hi, I'm Martin Mroz 👋
-Transitioning from a seasoned career in logistics to front-end development, I bring a unique blend of analytical skills and creative problem-solving to the tech world.
+Founder of **MrozTech**, I bring a unique blend of logistics expertise and technical skills into IT consulting and software development.
+After a seasoned career in logistics, I transitioned into tech to build and deliver modern digital solutions — combining analytical precision with creative problem-solving.

 ## 👨‍💻 Skills